lucianohgo/lucianohgo.com/posts/the-road-to-great-product-performance-first-steps.md

 Also, while we're focused on starting to pay performance technical debt, all these steps can be implemented from day one and help you shape a better product from the get-go.

-## The Challenges with tackling Performance
+## Challenges with tackling Performance

 Already familiar with the challenges?
 [Go straight to the steps ⏭](#the-steps)

-There has never been so many good resources on how to optimize your product available to the general people.
+There has never been so many excellent resources on how to optimize your product available to the general public.
 Yet it's still rare to see companies that get to spend time working on this.
 We understand much of what causes our applications to be slow, but we never get around to prioritizing fixing it.

 When developing features, the focus is usually on enabling users to do more, empowering them.
-We have a limited amount of time so we usually focus on things we can measure and test.
+We have a limited amount of time, so we typically focus on things we can measure and test.
 We want **quantifiable and possible to validate hypotheses**.
-So we gear our backlog towards working with features that can validate hypotheses like "If we recommend users products that are similar to the ones he is currently showing interest in, we will be able to increase our conversion by X%".
+So we gear our backlog towards working with features that can validate assumptions like "If we recommend users products that are similar to the ones he is currently showing interest in, we will be able to increase our conversion by X%".

-> We have a limited amount of time so we usually focus on things we can measure and test.
+> We have a limited amount of time, so we typically focus on things we can measure and test.
 We want **quantifiable and possible to validate hypotheses**.

-What this means to technical debt is that in the trade-off battle of productivity x quality, **if we can't prove just how much following a quality standard will be positive instead of loosening it, productivity will be prioritized**.
-I find it that when this happens, more commonly we are failing at defending our point of view other times we're wrong about following that quality standard at that time.
+What this means to technical debt is that in the trade-off battle of productivity x quality, **if we can't prove just how much following a quality standard will be positive, productivity will be prioritized**.
+When this happens, more commonly, we are failing at defending our point of view other times we're wrong about following that quality standard at that time.
 That's why much of what we're gonna talk about here is focused on providing you with those arguments, qualitative and quantitative and.

 ![Graph showing the trend of decrease in bounce rate and average load time](/images/bounce-rate-vs-average-load-time.jpg "Bounce Rate vs Average Load time")
 *Our bounce rate vs the Average Load time.
 In these 12 weeks, we lowered our average load time by __33.3%__ and bounce rate by __32.65%__.
 We have the arguments, but we need to gather them!*